Welcome to the JSHmoviestuff REVIEW OF 2012.

 And finally, it was the end of an era this year.
 With THE DARK KNIGHT RISES, we saw a fitting climax to Christopher Nolan’s extraordinary Batman trilogy.
 Featuring the most beautifully powerful performance of the series from Christian Bale, it had everything.
 A towering nemesis in Tom Hardy’s Bane, a very winning ally in Anne Hathaway’s Catwoman, a fresh and passionate Joseph Gordon-Levitt as … well, you’ll know if you’ve seen it, another startling performance from Gary Oldman, amazing effects (the football field sequence is particularly jaw-dropping), a top-notch score and an ending so perfect, it gets me every time I watch it.
 Thanks, Mr. Nolan for changing cinema with this surely never to be equalled series of films.

 So there you have it – the movies that made my year.

-I should also squeeze in a mention for a couple of films that didn’t quite make my list but that I enjoyed immensely – Joss Whedon’s The Avengers (I’m sorry but I just can’t bring myself to call it Marvel’s Avengers Assemble!!), which brought together all of the recent Marvel superheroes and was about as much fun as you can have in the cinema over 2 hours and Gary Ross’ striking version of Suzanne Collins’ dystopian fable The Hunger Games, featuring a new heroine for our times in Katniss Everdeen, fantastically played Jennifer Lawrence.
+I should also squeeze in a mention for a couple of films that didn’t quite make my list but that I enjoyed immensely: Joss Whedon’s The Avengers – I’m sorry but I just can’t bring myself to call it Marvel’s Avengers Assemble!! – which brought together all of the recent Marvel superheroes and was about as much fun as you can have in the cinema over two hours; and also Gary Ross’ striking version of Suzanne Collins’ dystopian fable The Hunger Games, featuring a new heroine for our times in Katniss Everdeen, fantastically played Jennifer Lawrence.